cnorm35/bridgetown-blog/src/_posts/creating_a_simple_twitter_bot_with_ruby.md

 title: Creating A Simple Twitter Bot with Ruby
 date:   2015-08-31 16:54:46 -0500
 category: ruby
+excerpt: "Let me preface this by saying I'm not always the biggest fan of Twitter bots.
+With that said, they can be useful and fun to build.
+Here is a quick rundown of creating a simple Twitter bot in Ruby."
 author: cody
 ---
 Let me preface this by saying I'm not always the biggest fan of Twitter bots.
 With that said, they can be useful and fun to build.
 Here is a quick rundown of creating a simple Twitter bot in Ruby.